tilt-dev/tilt.build/docs/onboarding_checklist.md

 - Do your teammates know where to ask for help if their dev workflow breaks or gets frustratingly slow?

-- Do you have a README to help your teammates Tilt up and go?
+- Do you have a README to help your teammates `tilt up` and go?
   [Here's one that we use](welcome_to_tilt.html) that you're welcome to link to.

 - Are there other teams in your org that could benefit from a cloud-native dev